Systems for Law Firm Growth: Even When You’re Busy, Ready, Set, Scale

 Systems make growth possible.

 Many lawyers spend less than half of each day on billable work.
 The rest is spent mired in unbillable administrative work.
 When you experience that growth spurt you’ve been working toward, having systems in place that streamline the administrative tasks will ensure you’ve got more time for the new billable work coming in.
+In a growing law practice, structured management systems are important to adapt to the and stay competitive.
 And when you’re ready to expand your team, having clear processes and SOPs for your business tasks and your legal work will ensure you can quickly onboard and train new team members, so you’ll be able to effectively delegate legal and business tasks.

 All of this will free you up to do more of the high-value work and still have time to develop new business.
 You’ll finally be able to break free of the feast or famine cycle.